The Intruder (2020 film)

-The Intruder (El prófugo) is a 2020 Argentine psychological thriller film directed by Natalia Meta.
+The Intruder (El prófugo) is a 2020 psychological thriller film directed by Natalia Meta.
 The film is loosely based on the novel El mal menor by C. E. Feiling.
 It was selected to compete for the Golden Bear in the main competition section at the 70th Berlin International Film Festival.
 It was selected as the Argentine entry for the Best International Feature Film at the 94th Academy Awards.

 Plot

 A voice actress faces an identity crisis, convinced her body is being overtaken by intruders from her dreams.